 HD-SDI seems like a videophile’s dream because it’s completely uncompressed and therefore you’re getting the best possible picture and sound.
 It’s like comparing a pristine vinyl record with an MP3… something gets lost when you stuff a song down into a tiny little file.
 But of course you have to have good source material first.

-The “good” news for videophiles is that since all signals — all of them, no matter where they come from — are already compressed when they get to your home, you’re not gaining any quality by distributing them over HD-SDI in your home.
-The damage is already done.
+There’s “good” news for videophiles.
+All signals — all of them, no matter where they come from — are already compressed when they get to your home.
+That means you’re not gaining any quality by distributing them over HD-SDI in your home.
+The camera itself has already caused some level of damage to the signal.
 Yes, it might be easier to get long distances from the cable, but that’s about the only benefit left to you.
-You can’t even get truly pristine video if you capture it yourself… your phone compresses the file as it’s recorded.
-The only way you could actually get super-clean uncompressed video would be to have broadcast-quality equipment in your home, and that’s way too expensive for most folks.
+You can’t even get truly pristine video if you capture it yourself.
+Your phone compresses the file during the recording process.
+You could actually get super-clean uncompressed video if you used broadcast-quality equipment in your home.
+That’s way too expensive for most folks.